-Except in Belgium and France old-age insurance and invalidity insurance are closely linked.
+Except in Belgium, France and the Netherlands old-age insurance and invalidity insurance are closely linked.
 Reference should therefore be made to the description of invalidity insurance (see page 45).

 It should be noted that the Netherlands has set up an old-age insurance scheme applicable to the entire population.